|National Case Study Competition in Health Education|

 12.Students must use the video/camera function on their device, so they can be seen during the presentation.

-13. All teams will present one time only to the judges.
+13. All teams will present only one time to the judges.

 The organizers of the competition are excited that you have chosen to participate.
 If there are questions or comments related to the competition, please direct them to the Competition email address, firstname.lastname@example.org.
 Organizers will respond to your inquiry promptly.